 Give a Smile (Australia) vs Donated Orthodontic Services (USA)

 Since 2005, Australia’s charitable Give a Smile® program has been providing children from lower-income families with access to professional orthodontic treatment that would otherwise be out of reach.
-In the 16 years they’ve been operating, Give a Smile has been honoured to help over 2000 underprivileged children and young people achieve the smile that they deserve.

 Give a Smile® was established by Dr. Ted Crawford to give orthodontists an opportunity to give back to local communities.
 The program garnered widespread support from specialist orthodontists across the country and today operates in every state and territory.
 Under the umbrella of the national charity, approximately 70 percent of eligible orthodontists donate their time, expertise, and resources to provide treatment to one Give a Smile® patient each year.